How many other animals in total – farmed, wildlife, animals in research, etc. – die to support the current lifestyle of a human individual?

 A key behavioral objective of this project is increased support of the Fair Start Model (Having Kids, 2016) by animal advocates and the general public through recognition that continued human population growth means more suffering and loss of life of other species with eventual ecological and industrial collapse, and that we have choices on limiting personal family size.
 The magnitude of the issues humans have caused and now face today can be psychologically overwhelming, therefore the provision of solutionary pathways for our species is of utmost importance to deflect the development of apathy and avoidant tendencies.
 This project will also result in multiple scientific publications in peer-reviewed scientific journals.

 Interested in assisting with this project?
-Email us at Carter@Havingkids.org for more information on funding, volunteer, and other opportunities.
+We are seeking researchers and modelers.
+Email us at Ashley@Havingkids.org for more information on funding, volunteer, and other opportunities.